CompCogNeuro/CompCogNeuro.github.io/content/basal-ganglia.md

 {id="figure_bg-loops" style="height:40em"}
 ![Parallel loops through the BG circuit in the mouse, supporting a highly parallel search process for learning to control the motor and other brain areas interconnected with the BG.
 The SNr (Nigra) output integrates related striatal signals, presumably around specific motor effectors (muscle groups), with their data showing strong convergence from direct and indirect pathways onto the same SNr neurons.
 The parafasicular nuclei (PF, part of the intralaminar thalamus) provides an important credit assignment feedback signal to the striatum in the PCore model.
 From Foster et al., 2021.](media/fig_bg_loops_foster_etal_21.png)

 Furthermore, detailed anatomical pathway tracing through all of the circuits of the BG, and into and out of the cortex ([[#figure_bg-loops]]; [[@FosterBarryKorobkovaEtAl21]]), shows a remarkably topographic set of parallel loops through the BG, consistent with earlier reports ([[@AlexanderDeLongStrick86]]; [[@Haber03]]).
 The SNr output integrates related higher-dimensional striatal inputs to produce a continuously-valued, motor-specific signal reflecting the individual "votes" across all of these related neurons.
-See [[#ventral pallidum]] for other pathways specific to the ventromedial BG.
+See [[#compartmental organization]] below for further details on these parallel pathways, and [[#ventral pallidum]] for other pathways specific to the ventromedial BG.

-Computationally, this parallel, graded modulation of action is much more efficient from a learning and [[search]] perspective than a serial, discrete selection process: incremental graded changes in modulation can be explored in parallel to optimize overall behavior, whereas a strictly discrete, serial process suffers from the [[curse of dimensionality]] as the space of actions and situations grows.

 While the relatively low-dimensional, parallel, graded BG output signals make sense from the descending motor control perspective, how does this kind of signal work in the context of ascending projections through the thalamus and back up to the neocortex, where there are many more millions of neurons?
 And how does the BG output coordinate with the direct descending projections from cortical motor areas into the same midbrain and spinal motor areas?